In situ characterization of laser-induced strong field ionization phenomena: Results

 After a neutral atom is ionized by a strong laser, with a probability rate $W_{01}$, resulting in the formation of a singly charged ion, there exists a probability that the remaining ion will undergo further ionization in the laser field, ultimately yielding a doubly charged ion.
 This phenomenon is referred to as sequential double ionization.
-The probability rate, denoted as $W_{12}$, can be calculated using the same PPT ionization Eq. \ref{PPT_ionization_correct}, but with consideration of the ionization potential, $I_p$, for the singly charged ion, which is higher than that of the neutral atom.
+The probability rate, denoted as $W_{12}$, can be calculated using the same PPT ionization Eq. \ref{PPT_ionization_correct}, but with the consideration of the ionization potential, $I_p$, for the singly charged ion, which is higher than that of the neutral atom.
 Additionally, the residual charge is equal to $Z=2$.
 Consequently, these factors lead to a reduced ionization rate when compared to single-electron ionization.

-When an electron gets ejected from the parent ion, there is a probability that the electron wavepacket, driven by the oscillating laser field in the continuum, will re-collide with the parent ion.
+When an electron gets ejected from the parent ion, there is a probability that the electron wavepacket, driven by the oscillating laser field in the continuum, recollides with the parent ion.
 There are four possible outcomes of this process.
-Firstly, the re-colliding electron may experience elastic scattering, or it may contribute to the HHG \cite{Corkum_3step_PRL1993}.
-These processes do not contribute to ionization in the medium after the laser pulse is gone.
+Firstly, the recolliding electron may experience elastic scattering, or it may contribute to the HHG and generation of attosecond pulses \cite{Corkum_3step_PRL1993}.
+This is what makes our approach particularly useful in attosecond science, as it enables accurate in situ characterization of the spatially resolved intensity and duration of strong-field femtosecond pulses within the interaction volume.
+However, these processes do not contribute to ionization in the medium after the laser pulse is gone.

 The recolliding electron wavepacket may also cause either the ionization of the parent ion, which is referenced as non-sequential double ionization (NSDI), with a rate of $W_{NSDI}(E(t))$ or ion's excitation to a higher energy state, denoted as $1^*$, with a rate $W_{NSE}(E(t))$, and its subsequent ionization (RESI) \cite{Kopold_RESI_PRL_2000, Feuerstein_RESI_PRL_2001, Bergues_NSDI_NatComm_2012}, with a rate $W_{1^* 2}(E(t))$ .
-This $W_{1^* 2}$ ionization rate is calculated again using the PPT ionization model with ionization potential of singly charged ion in the excited state.
+This $W_{1^* 2}$ ionization rate is calculated again using the PPT ionization model with the ionization potential of singly charged ion in the excited state.